JadonLyon/macOS-Creator/README.md

 How to use the tool:
 Drag the script into a Terminal window.
 If you get a "Permission Denied" error, type chmod +x and then drag the script into the Terminal window.
+(NOTE: In V5.1 and newer, you should not experience this issue.)
 Type "y" every time you want to advance to the next step.
 Press "return" any time you wish to cancel.
 Follow the on-screen instructions to create the drive.